What They Do: Web developers design and create websites.

 Most web developers work full time.

-Employment of web developers is projected to grow 13 percent over the next ten years, faster than the average for all occupations.
+Employment of web developers is projected to grow 8 percent over the next ten years, much faster than the average for all occupations.

 Employment of web developers is projected to grow as ecommerce continues to expand.
 Online purchasing is expected to grow faster than the overall retail industry.
 As retail firms expand their online offerings, demand for web developers will grow.
 In addition, an increase in the use of mobile devices to search the web will lead to increased demand for web developers.
 Instead of designing a website for a desktop computer, developers will have to create sites that work on mobile devices with many different screen sizes, leading to more work.